 If you are asked to provide references on the first interview it means that you have impressed the interviewer and are on a good track to getting hired.
 Make sure that you have strong professional references before the interview, so you can present them without any delay.

 Understanding the signs of a good interview is important for avoiding stress and second-guessing.
 Even if you do not get a second interview you will know what to look for in your next interview.
-The best way to avoid interview stress is to practice, here you can practice 35 free mock interviews and get feedback from artificial intelligence about your skills and personality.
+The best way to avoid interview stress is to practice, here you can take a free personality test and get feedback from artificial intelligence about your skills and personality.